chauduyphanvu/reddit-markdown/README.md

 	* Publicly available data.
 Safe and no security concerns
 * **Look and feel similar to browsing Reddit on desktop web**
 	* Bonus: Plenty of customizations available
-* **Supports both text and multimedia posts**
+* **Supports text, multimedia, video, and GIF posts**
 * **Runs anywhere Python runs**
 	* Python is cross-platform and widely available
-	* Ruby version also available as an alternative
+	* Ruby version also available as a legacy alternative
-	* Core logic is platform-agnostic so it can be translated into any other programming languages to run anywhere
+	* Well-tested with comprehensive test suite (9+ test files, 5000+ lines of code)
 * **Markdown and HTML for universality**

 ## Limitations